In this Article

 - Keep a tab on your daily caffeine consumption.
 Coffee, fizzy drinks and chocolate contain caffeine, too.

 - Avoid consumption of green tea with iron-rich foods such as leafy vegetables.

-Side Effects of Green Tea for Breastfeeding Mothers
+Side Effects of Green Tea on Lactating Mothers

 There is no scientific backing to prove that green tea has any direct side effects for breastfeeding mothers.
 Only 1% of the total caffeine consumption enters your breast milk.
 Unless consumed in excess quantities, green tea does not have any side effect on the mother.